 (Source: CBS 5 News) Three people were hospitalized after this pedicab and a car collided in Scottsdale on Friday morning.

-Joseph Spano, 27, was arrested on suspicion of driving under the influence, endangerment and aggravated assault after his 2012 Ford sedan struck the northbound pedicab in the median lane on Scottsdale Road just north of McDonald Road about 3 a.m., according to Sgt.
+Spano was arrested after his 2012 Ford sedan struck the northbound pedicab in the median lane on Scottsdale Road just north of McDonald Road about 3 a.m. on Dec.
+28, 2012, according to Sgt.
 Mark Clark of the Scottsdale Police Department.

-Michael Tysver's father, Joel Tysver, said his son is at SHC Osborn Hospital, where he has undergone surgery on his spinal cord.
+Michael Tysver's father, Joel Tysver, said his son was treated at SHC Osborn Hospital, where he had surgery on his spinal cord.

 Joel Tysver said it's a miracle that Michael is alive.
 On a website dedicated to raising funds for the victims' families, Joel Tysver wrote the following statement.